Platform engineering basics

 As platform engineering grows in popularity, more organizations are seeking resources and best practices for platforming their setups.
 Here are some free resources that can help:

-- Local Meetup groups.
-Members in cities like Austin, London, New York City, and Tel Aviv have hosted over 100 meetups to date.
+- Local Meetup Groups.
+Members in cities like Austin, London, Bangalore, New York City, and Tel Aviv have hosted over 100 meetups to date.
 You can watch the recordings of those talks on platformengineering.org and the Platform Engineering YouTube channel.